← All posts

 Yes.
 CutListCalc has a dedicated linear cut calculator for lumber, trim, pipe, steel bar, and any 1D stock.
 Same input flow as the 2D optimizer.

 Not yet.
-Grain direction logic is on the roadmap but not shipped.
-For face-grain hardwood production work where grain matching is required, MaxCut Pro or CutList Plus Cabinet are the tools that have it today.
+The logic for matching grain direction across parts is on the roadmap but unshipped.
+For face-grain hardwood production where grain matching is required, MaxCut Pro or CutList Plus Cabinet are the tools that already do it - OptiCutter does not either, so this is not a feature you would be losing by switching.

 How does CutListCalc handle the OptiCutter part-limit problem?

-CutListCalc has no part limits during early access.
+CutListCalc has no commercial part limits.
 A 100-part cabinet job, a 200-part shop fitout, a 500-part production run all use the same free tool.
-The limit is browser memory in practice, not a paywall.
+The hard technical ceiling is 2,000 pieces per optimization run - far beyond any real cabinet job - not a paywall.

 Can I import OptiCutter projects?